richard-sebos/sebostechnology/_posts/2025-01-05-Building-VM.md

 How might you adapt this script for your project?
 Whether you’re automating VM deployments or just testing out configurations, using the Proxmox CLI can save time and streamline your workflows.

+**Need Linux expertise?** I help businesses streamline servers, secure infrastructure, and automate workflows.
+Whether you're troubleshooting, optimizing, or building from scratch—I've got you covered.
+📬 Drop a comment or [email me](mailto:info@sebostechnology.com) to collaborate.
+For more tutorials, tools, and insights, visit [sebostechnology.com](https://sebostechnology.com).